yurikoval/omniauth-slack/README.md

 ## Slack Workspace Apps
-This gem provides support for Slack's (deprecated) [Workspace apps](https://api.slack.com/workspace-apps-preview).
+This gem provides support for Slack's [Workspace apps](https://api.slack.com/workspace-apps-preview) (now legacy).
 There are some important differences between Slack's classic apps and the new Workspace apps.
 The main points to be aware of when using omniauth-slack with Workspace Apps are:

   * Workspace app tokens are issued as a single token per team.
 There are no user or bot tokens.
 All Workspace app API calls are made with the Workspace token.
 Calls that act on behalf of a user or bot are made with the same token.

   * The available api calls and the scopes required to access them are different in Workspace apps.
-See Slack's docs on [Scopes](https://api.slack.com/scopes) and [Methods](https://api.slack.com/methods/workspace-tokens) for more details.

   * The `AuthHash.credentials.scopes` value, returned from a successful authentication, is a hash with each value containing an array of scopes.
 The usual `scope` key will not have a value.